EgoDemoGen: Egocentric Demonstration Generation for Viewpoint Generalization in Robotic Manipulation: Simulation Implementation Details

-We use default ACT~\citep{zhao2023learning} settings unless noted.
-Batch size is 16, learning rate is $1\times10^{-5}$, action chunk size is $50$, and input resolution is $480\times640$ per camera.
-Training runs for $40k$ steps on 1$\times$RTX 4090 GPU.
-During testing, temporal aggregation is used.
+We use ACT~\cite{zhao2023learning} with default hyperparameters: batch size 16, learning rate $1 \times 10^{-5}$, action chunk size 50, input resolution $480 \times 640$.
+Training runs for 40k steps on 1$\times$RTX 4090 GPU.
+During evaluation, temporal aggregation is used, and each method is evaluated over 100 trials per task.